This blog may contain affiliate links. Read our disclosure policy for more info.

 The Omarama Clay Cliffs are a great sight to see just outside of Lake Pukaki.
 I visited the other day and was amazed at cool they were, so in this blog, I will give you all the information you need to visit them for yourself!

-We hadn’t heard of the Clay Cliffs and as such almost didn’t bother turning back to visit them.
-However, as we drove further away from the turnoff that hunger for adventure took over and we immediately turned the car around and headed for the Omarama Clay Cliffs!
+We hadn’t heard of the Omarama Clay Cliffs and as such almost didn’t bother turning back to visit them.
+However, as we drove further away from the turnoff that hunger for adventure took over and we immediately turned the car around and headed for the turnoff!

 What are the Omarama Clay Cliffs?

 The Omarama Clay Cliffs are exactly what the name suggests.
-The tall, clay cliffs were formed about a million years ago, and, as I found out, that actually makes them rather young!
+These tall, clay cliffs were formed about a 1 to 2 million years ago, and, as I found out, that actually makes them rather young!

-The Clay Cliffs are located only 10km from the town of Omarama on South Highway 8.
-The turnoff is just north of the town (heading towards Lake Pukaki) and is called Quailburn Road.
+The Omarama Clay Cliffs are located only 10km (6.2 miles) from the town of Omarama on South Highway 8.
+The turnoff to the Omarama Clay Cliffs is just north of Omarama (heading towards Lake Pukaki and Mount Cook National Park) and is called Quailburn Road.

 Once you turn off the highway and onto Quailburn Road you must continue straight until you reach Henburn Road.
 The turnoff is signposted, however, the sign is small and easy to miss.